-The method we have developed allows analysis of morphogenetic cell movements of the entire whole metanephric organ culture in 3D over time at cellular resolution.
-This has been made possible by use of the latest generation of long working distance, high numerical aperature, IR optimized objectives coupled with multiphoton microscopy.
-With the ability to image all cells within the developing embryonic kidney over time, it is now possible to perform optical flow analysis and single cell tracking in 3D over time, enabling researchers to definitively determine how cell dynamics during branching morphogenesis result in formation of uriniferous tubules and glomeruli.
-Particularly exiting is the potential of this method when applied to high resolution imaging of GFP-transgenics (3) using bodipy ceramide as counterstain, as has been done in zebrafish (16).
+The imaging method that we have developed will allow analysis of morphogenetic cell movements of the entire whole metanephric organ culture in three-dimensions over time at cellular resolution.
+This new approach is only possible using the newly available long working distance, high numerical aperature, infrared optimized objectives coupled with multiphoton microscopy.
+With the ability to image all cells within the developing embryonic kidney over time, it is now possible to perform three-dimensional optical flow analysis and cell tracking analyses in three-dimensions over time, enabling researchers to definitively determine how cell dynamics during branching morphogenesis result in formation of uriniferous tubules and glomeruli.